-- Unique degradation curves have been produced based on actual condition change over six condition surveys undertaken in 2003 and 2020.
-This has greatly enhanced the financial modelling results within this report. - Key performance indicators have been developed at a sub asset level that accurately benchmark asset condition change since the last survey - The same key performance indicators have been used to benchmark West Wimmera Shire externally against all 70 councils assessed by MAMS.
+- Unique degradation curves have been produced based on actual condition change over seven condition surveys undertaken in 2003 and 2023.
+This has greatly enhanced the financial modelling results within this report. - Key performance indicators have been developed at a sub asset level that accurately benchmark asset condition change since the last survey - The same key performance indicators have been used to benchmark West Wimmera Shire externally against all 72 councils assessed by MAMS. - 4.
+The report also tracks the movement in the key performance indicators over the last 20 years.
+The news here is a bit varied but mostly indicates a steady overall condition improvement particularly in recent times. - 5.
+Our unique degradation curves suggest that your accounting service lives for all asset classes tend to be lower than what you are achieving.
+This is further supported by the measured condition improvement since 2020 with only around 66% of the consumption rate having being met.
+It is strongly recommended that council review its asset service lives with a view to increasing them.
+This is a trend that has been evident in the data since our second condition survey in 2008.

-6.1 Financial Sustainability and Projections
+6.8 Financial sustainability and projections

 The following table highlights Council's current and projected performance across a range of financial performance indicators.
-These indicators provide a useful analysis of Council's financial position and performance and should be interpreted in the context of the organisations objectives.
+These indicators provide a useful analysis of Council's financial position and performance and should be interpreted in the context of the organisation's objectives.

-The financial performance indicators below are those prescribed by Part 3 of Schedule 3 of the Local Government (Planning and Reporting) Regulations 2020.
+The financial performance indicators below are those prescribed by part 3 of schedule 3 of the Local Government (Planning and Reporting) Regulations 2020.